sbudh/Sailpoint/README.md

   context.saveObject(customObject);
   context.commitTransaction();

-17.Write a rule to find a list of users who have particular managers, who have AD applications, and whose email is not null.
+Write a rule to find a list of users who have particular managers, who have AD applications, and whose email is not null.
 Use QueryOptions and filter.
 #Identity,Application

   List userNames = new ArrayList();